 Introduces students to the enormous creative capabilities of 3D animation software.
 From a basic understanding of the software’s operation, students learn to visualize, plan, and model in three-dimensional space as well as explore its animation capabilities.
 This powerful and sophisticated tool can be a great help to sculptors, designers, architects, and ceramic, wood, fiber, and installation artists to develop and enhance their studio concepts.
 This course encourages a recognition of the digital environment as a tool for advancing their creative direction, whether it be 2D or 3D.
 Emphasis is placed on concept, application/execution of materials taught in class, and personal direction.Prerequisite: AN 202

-Students will research fictitious universes, world-building, and inner logic, while gaining hands-on experience creating functioning stop-motion animation puppets and sets.
+Students will learn miniature building techniques through material study while inventing fictitious universes, world-building, and inner logic, while gaining hands-on experience creating functioning stop-motion animation puppets and sets.

 This course is designed for you to experiment with a variety of media to create/capture imagery that can be recorded and set in motion.
 Each week new ideas and techniques will be presented and time will be allowed to work in class using these elements.
 No prior experience with animation is required.
 Regardless of your main artistic focus you will be able to challenge and project your own artistic vision as short film sketches/ live performance or in installation form.
 Some of the techniques we will experiment with include direct techniques, time-lapse, light painting, projection and live action.